ingrammicrocloudde/minimal-start/README.md

 See `parameters.json` for default values and more options.

 **Easy Deployment of AVD backend:**
-AVD needs a backend consiting of:
+AVD needs a backend consisting of:

 - Hostpool
 - Application Group